Amazon Marketplace

 IP (Intellectual Property) includes trademarks, patents, copyrights, and trade secrets that must be protected.
 Amazon has a Brand Registry system and IP violation reporting mechanisms to protect brand owners.
 Protecting your own IP is crucial for combating counterfeits and securing brand value long-term.

-Open term pageIPCP
+Open glossary pageIPCP

 Inbound Preferred Carrier Program